 Forensic science technicians usually have a background in natural sciences.

-Forensic science technicians typically need at least a bachelor’s degree in a natural science, such as chemistry or biology, or in forensic science.
+Forensic science technicians typically need at least a bachelor’s degree.
 On-the-job training is usually required both for those who investigate crime scenes and for those who work in labs.

-Forensic science technicians typically need at least a bachelor’s degree in a natural science, such as chemistry or biology, or in forensic science.
+Forensic science technicians typically need at least a bachelor’s degree in a field such as physical science, biology, or forensic science.
 Forensic science programs may specialize in a specific area of study, such as toxicology, pathology, or DNA.
 Students who enroll in general natural science programs should make an effort to take classes related to forensic science.
 A list of schools that offer degrees in forensic science is available from the American Academy of Forensic Sciences.
 Many of those who seek to become forensic science technicians will have an undergraduate degree in the natural sciences and a master’s degree in forensic science.

 Many crime scene investigators who work for police departments are sworn police officers and have met educational requirements necessary for admittance into a police academy.
 Applicants for civilian crime scene investigator jobs should have a bachelor’s degree in either forensic science, with a strong basic science background, or the natural sciences.
 For more information on police officers, see the profile on police and detectives.

 Forensic science technicians receive on-the-job training before they are ready to work on cases independently.

 Newly hired crime scene investigators may work under experienced investigators while they learn proper procedures and methods for collecting and documenting evidence.

 Forensic science technicians learn laboratory specialties on the job.
 The length of this training varies by specialty, but is usually less than a year.
 Technicians may need to pass a proficiency exam or otherwise be approved by a laboratory or accrediting body before they are allowed to perform independent casework.